daemonraco/toobasic/README.md

 ```
 Now you save this code into a file called __myaction.html__ inside __ROOTDIR/site/templates/action/__.
 ### Is That It?
-Well, yes, that's all you need, now go to your browser, and enter your URL using the name of your action. somethin like this:
+Well, yes, that's all you need, now go to your browser, and enter your URL using the name of your action. something like this:
 > http://www.example.com/?action=myaction

 ### But?